ISO 27001 without the theatre.

 There is no single number, and anyone offering one before seeing your business is selling a package, not a price.
 The cost splits into parts that behave very differently.
 One you cannot avoid, one you can shrink, and one most people forget.

 The unavoidable part is the certification body.
-An accredited auditor charges by the day to run the two-stage initial audit and the surveillance visits after it, scaled to your size and scope.
+An accredited certification body charges according to the audit time required for the two-stage initial assessment and the surveillance visits that follow.
 The shrinkable part is getting ready: with someone who has been through it the wasted months evaporate, alone the cost is paid in time and false starts.
 The forgotten part is ongoing, the annual surveillance and the three-yearly recertification, which is why a system built to be maintained cheaply is worth more than one crammed together to pass once.

 We will not be the lowest quote.
 We will be the one that gets you certified without the year, and leaves you with a system that does not cost a fortune to keep.